 Name: Date:

 Company: Tel.
 No:

 Project Name: MAA Contract No:

 MAA Building Permit No

 1. Purpose of Variance Request.

 2. Related Code References:

-3. Justification for Variance (include discussion of des increase/decrease; and other relevant facts).
-(Attach
+3. Justification for Variance (include discussion of designation increase/decrease; and other relevant facts).
+(Attach a

-4. Design and Construction Cost impact if approved: \$, \$ Design Construction
+4. Design and Construction Cost impact if approved: \$ Design Construction

-5. Approval/Disapproval of this request is required by (Allow minimum 2 weeks.).
+5. Approval/Disapproval of this request is required by: (Allow minimum 2 weeks.).
 Days

-BELOW THIS LINE IF FOR INTERNAL USE ON LY

 A. OFM Comments.

 B. Director of Engineering Comments.

 C. Variance approved as submitted.
-Variance approved with comments inconverte denied. corporated.
+Variance approved with comments inco orporated.

-No Yes

-OFM Date

 Yes

-No Operations Manager Date
+No OFM Date

+No .
 Yes

+Operations Manager Date

-No MAA Director of Design Date
+No MAA Director of Design Yes Date